;

 Health and Beauty sales

-Health & Beauty sales rose by xx% YoY in January, compared to xx% growth in January 2024, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Health & Beauty sales rose by 5.2% YoY in March, compared to 3.0% growth in March 2024, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Sales drivers